 - The service can be individual with hymns, readings and otherwise made as personal as you want whilst following the Marriage Liturgy.

-- You can use our 1891 Church Organ and Organist or arrange your own.
+- You can use our 1830s Church Pipe Organ (rebuilt in 1891) and Organist or arrange your own.

 - We can print service sheets or advise and provide information on liturgy for outside stationery.